Stephen M. Shuster

 mechanisms that maintain phenotypic variability in natural populations, and

-are part of this research.
-In future years, I plan to specifically investigate
+in nature.
+In future years, I plan to specifically investigate variation in the

-variation in the genetic factors that cause sex ratio biases in the natural
+genetic factors that cause sex ratio biases in the natural population, as well

-population, as well as explore the effects of climate change and predation on
+as explore the effects of climate change and predation on the character of

 Evolution: Another project involves my continuing collaboration with Michael J. Wade at Indiana